🧡 Skip to main content🔍 Skip to search

 Adjust date by 1 day

 There is one difference, namely, the Adjust parameter.
-In Write to File Action we used -4 hours value to specify that logon data have to include all login and logout occurrences with a 4 hour shift or, in other words, until 4 AM next day.
-However, in this Task we will send the file created during the previous day which means that adjustment has to be set to -24 hours (or similarly -1 day) value.
+In Write to File Action we used -4 hours value to specify that logon data have to include all login and logout occurrences with a 4-hour shift or, in other words, until 4 AM the next day.
+However, in this Task we will send the file created during the previous day which means that the adjustment has to be set to a -24 hours (or similarly -1 day) value.
 Set the Adjust parameter and click OK.

 Notice the C:\User Login History\login history Date.txt value in the File input.
 Click OK to return to the Actions tab of the Task Wizard.

 How to send daily email with Windows user login history?
-Push the Add button again, choose the Send Email Action from Email category and click OK to open its properties.
+Click the Add button again, choose the Send Email Action from the Email category, and click OK to open its properties.
 The Email tab contains email settings.
-Fill in the From, To and Subject fields with appropriate sender's and recipient's address as well as relevant subject text, respectively.
+Fill in the From, To and Subject fields with appropriate sender's and recipient's addresses as well as the relevant subject text, respectively.

 Send email: login history